ilbuonmarcio/KeepUp/README.md

 ![KeepUp Logo](/public/images/logo.png)

-Your personal assistant for keeping your Linux systems up-to-date!
+Your personal, *agentless* assistant for keeping your Linux systems monitored and up-to-date!

 ## Features